arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Compute Cloud (EC2).md

 - **Only contain Allow rules**
 - External firewall for EC2 instances (if a request is blocked by SG, instance won't even know)
 - Security groups rules can reference by IP or by Security Group
-- Default SG allows
+- Default SG
-	- inbound traffic from the same SG
+	- inbound traffic from the same SG is allowed
-	- all outbound traffic
+	- all outbound traffic is allowed
-- For a new SG
+- New SG
 	- all inbound traffic is blocked
 	- all outbound traffic is allowed
 - A security group can be attached to multiple instances and vice versa